 This great infographic displaying the important dates.
 Courtesy of KeyPay

 So, make sure you start by doing a headcount of employees as at 1 April 2018 and see where you fit in.
-Here is the ATO checklist to help you out.
+Find out more about STP at this ATO Page.

 Employers with 19 or less Employees

 There is nothing for you to do right now as your obligations won’t change until 1 July 2019.
 Don’t read on as you can relax for now.